 B-26: The Marauder Strikes! is a big game in that there are many target lists, rules, mission maps and details which are not found in B-17: Queen of the Skies or B-29 Superfortress: Bombers over Japan.
 For example, the Damage Tables are more detailed than the earlier games and the combat system is similar, but completely new.
 The Target Lists include a large selection of targets attacked by B-26s from July 1943 until the end of the war in May 1945 and are placed on 13 maps (movement boards) which are different depending on where your base is located, from England to the Netherlands.
 Different models of the B-26 is also included from the early B-26 in 1941 until the B-26G which entered combat in October 1944.
 The earlier models are not used in the European Theater of Operations (the ETO) in which B-26: The Marauder Strikes! is set, but will be used in 22nd Bomb Group: Marauders from Australia, an add-on variant set in the Pacific in the war against Japan in New Guinea.

 Players familiar with B-17: Queen of the Skies or B-29 Superfortress: Bombers over Japan recognize the mechanics used in B-26.
 One or more 6-sided dice are rolled on tables to plan the mission, to determine if enemy fighters appear, to hit with machine gun fire and to determine damage and wounds and much more.
-In some ways it can be quicker to play a mission, but at the same time it can seem to be "dice-ee-er" than its companions.
-B-26 is as easy to play as B-17 or B-29 with its basic system which is similar to the mechanics in B-17: Queen of the Skies.
+B-26 is as easy to play as B-17 with its basic system which is similar to the mechanics in B-17: Queen of the Skies.
 Players who have flown missions in B-17 may find that B-26 is similar, but more detailed and there are ideas included in B-26 which can be found in the B-17: Queen of the Skies community.
 If you add the advanced and optional guidelines you will find B-26 to become deep, detailed and complex, but still does not stray far from the simple mechanics of the basic system.
 You will also find yourself in situations where you have to make a decision.